What is the recommended action if additional evidence is needed for an RCE?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-In the context of a Request for Continued Examination (RCE), the correct action when additional evidence is needed is to provide an Information Disclosure Statement (IDS).
-An IDS is a document submitted to the United States Patent and Trademark Office (USPTO) that discloses relevant prior art or other information that may be material to the examination of the application.
+In the context of a Request for Continued Examination (RCE), the recommended action when additional evidence is needed is to provide an Information Disclosure Statement (IDS).
+An IDS allows the applicant to disclose relevant prior art or other information that may be pertinent to the examination of the application.

 Subscribe